 Recent studies using specific hip protectors, which the elderly would wear, seem to support the benefits of hip protectors.
-Fraser Health in British Columbia, Canada advocates the use of hip protector in their fall prevention program.
-The health authority recommends HipSaver and SaveHip brands and suggests that the risk of fracture could be reduced by 80%.
+Fraser Health in British Columbia, Canada, advocates using hip protectors in their fall prevention program.
+The health authority recommends HipSaver and SaveHip brands and suggests that the fracture risk could be reduced by 80%.

-Researchers from Simon Fraser University, Canada, published their analysis of 2377 video captured falls in two long-term care homes.
-The recordings covered 11 years, spanning 2007 to 2018 and involved 646 residents.
+Researchers from Simon Fraser University, Canada, published their analysis of 2377 video-captured falls in two long-term care homes.
+The recordings covered 11 years, from 2007 to 2018, involving 646 residents.
 There were 30 hip fractures in these falls.

-The research team analyzed these videos to obtain objective evidence on factors and fall characteristics that result in hip fracture.
+The research team analyzed these videos to obtain objective evidence on factors and fall characteristics resulting from hip fractures.

 - They found that hip fracture risk was lower in 73 % of falls where hip protectors were worn.

-- They also found that the use of a mobility aid was associated with lower fracture risk.
+- They also found that using a mobility aid was associated with lower fracture risk.

 How can compliance be improved?

-Hip protectors should ideally be worn 24/7, even when sleeping, as it only works when worn.
+Hip protectors should ideally be worn 24/7, even when sleeping, as they only work when worn.
 Fall can happen at all times.
-It could happen when an elderly gets up at night to go to the bathroom.
+It could happen when an elderly get up to go to the bathroom at night.

-In conclusion, hip protectors can help to reduce hip fractures in the elderly provided it is worn correctly and at all times.
+In conclusion, hip protectors can help to reduce hip fractures in the elderly, provided it is worn correctly and at all times.
 The improved design in some brands is welcoming.
-These protectors are easy to put on and off, and comfortable to wear even when in bed.
+These protectors are easy to put on and off and comfortable to wear even in bed.

-Always get advice before making a purchase to make sure that the product is safe and suitable for you or your loved one.
+Always get advice before purchasing to ensure the product is safe and suitable for you or your loved one.